 - 8 oz bittersweet organic chocolate* chunks, dollops, or chips (to be melted)

 - 2 tablespoons organic cocoa powder

 - 1/4 teaspoon sea salt, finely ground

-- 7 oz bittersweet organic chocolate chunks or dollops, chopped (not melted)
+- 7 oz bittersweet organic chocolate* chunks, dollops, or chips, chopped (not melted)

 - 2 tablespoons aniseed (or sweet cicely seed), freshly ground

 *Chocolate note: I suggest using 65-70% chocolate so it's more chocolate and less sweet.
 On a more extreme taste note, for those of us, like myself, who are eating very low sweet / starch, I have been known to use an organic 100% chocolate chip that produces a more intense, somewhat bitter cookie (this extreme not recommended for the average palate).

 *The nuts need to be chopped / crushed into moderate size particles, so not finely ground, but not too coarsely chopped either.
 If making with coconut, use the shredded unsweetened dried version, not the larger flakes.
 If still not clear, let me know.